 For anyone with stability and outdoor navigation as a main concern, the EV Rider Allure HP6 is worth a look.
 A clever combination of design factors helps this motorized wheelchair deliver a safe ride for both long distances and uneven terrains.

-- No customization options for seat, arm/leg rests
+- Cons: Heavy, comparable to high-end models.
+Does not fold.
+No customization options for seat, arm/leg rests

 - Suspension and driving range make for easy outdoor travel